Solera-Bootcamp-Team-4/QA-Task-1daymadness-BE-Rubio-Goncalves-Fairclough/README.md

 ### API todo
 The threads api is not as intended.
-It should be accessible via its parent forum, like:
+It should be accessible via its parent forum, like so:
 - GET /api/forum/{name}/thread/{id}